What Are Soft Tissue Injuries (STIs)?

 One of the common threads that run through these injuries is that soft tissue injuries can cause excruciating pain and mobility loss.
 All of them also take a long time to heal, and many patients never fully recover from them.

-4. A Soft Tissue Injury Can Be Worse Than a Broken Bone
+4. A Soft Tissue Injury Can Be More Painful Than a Broken Bone

 STIs can range from minor to severe.